avalonhope/hyperverse/README.md

 Characters may belong to different factions.
 Each faction has its own economic system.
 The Federation of Sentient Beings, for example, uses a system called Federal Collectivism in which money is just as outdated as the barter system.
 The concept of payment is replaced by the concept of authorization to use a resource, with soft limits based on available resources to determine when a request for authorization needs to be escalated to a higher authority such an elected council or mayor.

-On the other hand, the Imperium of Humanity uses a system of Imperial Credits.
 There is no universal currency for inter-factional trading.

 ## Technology